 Blog Flipping – If you build a blog that has awesome content, decent traffic and it generates an income, you might be surprised at how much you can sell it for.
-A popular site for buying and selling blogs or domains is Flippa.

 French and Other Language Translation – If you’re bilingual and blog in French (or another language), you could find yourself in high demand.
-There is a sizeable market for the translation of content, eBooks, eCommerce product descriptions, and technical support materials.
+There is a sizable market for the translation of content, eBooks, eCommerce product descriptions, and technical support materials.
 French is the most popular language translation in North America, especially in Canada, but you can also carve out other language niches for yourself if you’re fluent.